 “Dinner will be in half an hour.
 Is Stevie staying?”

 “Yes please, Mum.
 We'll be going out to the pictures after.”

 They were lying beside each other on the bed, their heads together, and Ray turned to face Stephen.

 There was no immediate answer, so he nibbled Stephen's ear.
 “Mmm.”

 After the meal, roast Sunday joint, the boys washed the dishes.
 Mrs Higgins was struggling to keep up.
 Now both boys seemed to be their old selves, but with better manners.
 Clearly she was missing something.
-It wasn't until they left for the cinema and she caught a glimpse of them through the living room window as they walked down the road together, that she realised — and sat down very suddenly.
-They had unselfconsciously joined hands as they walked.
-She sat for some minutes, and then got up, poured herself a glass of sweet sherry and settled into her favourite armchair.
-She was smiling to herself as she pushed the button on the television remote control to watch her Sunday evening nature programme.
+It wasn't until they left for the cinema and she caught a glimpse of them through the living room window as they walked down the road together, that she realised – and sat down very suddenly.
+They had unconsciously joined hands as they walked.
+She sat for some minutes, and then got up, poured herself a glass of sweet sherry, and settled into her favourite armchair.
+She was smiling to herself as she pushed the button on the television remote control to watch the Sunday evening nature programme.

 © Bruin Fisher November 2010